tbo47/ez-opendata/README.md

 # Getting Started with ez-opendata

-ez-opendata is a set of simple javascript functions to call open-data sources such as openstreetmap, wikipedia or wikimedia.
+`ez-opendata` is a set of ez (easy) to use javascript functions to call open-data sources such as openstreetmap, wikipedia or wikimedia.
+It is tiny and has no dependencies.

+It can work for javascript and/or typescript projects on the broswer or with nodej.

 You can sponsor this library at [GitHub Sponsors](https://github.com/sponsors/tbo47).